Note: If you’re worried someone might see that you’ve visited this page, the Women’s Aid website will tell you how to cover your tracks online.

 Stalking

-Stalking is a form of extreme emotional or psychological abuse.
-Women’s Aid defines it as “a pattern of persistent and unwanted attention that makes you feel pestered, scared, anxious or harassed.”
+Stalking is a form of extreme emotional and psychological abuse.
+Women’s Aid defines it as “a pattern of persistent and unwanted attention that makes you feel pestered, scared, anxious, or harassed.”

-This could include unwanted phone calls, gifts, visits to your home, damaging property, threats, or persistently following or spying on you.
+This could include unwanted phone calls, gifts, visits to your home, property damage, threats, online spamming, and/or being persistently followed or spied on.

 Stalking can happen during a relationship, for example, if your partner is intensely jealous and wants to keep tabs on you.
 But it can also happen when a relationship ends – usually when an ex-partner can’t accept that the relationship is over.